ricdip/SimpleInterpreter/README.md

     1
     ```

-- Closures: the combination of a function bundled together (enclosed) with references to its surrounding state
+- **Closures**: the combination of a function bundled together (enclosed) with references to its surrounding state
 (lexical environment).
 A Closure gives a function access to its outer scope:
     ```
     > let adder = fn(x) { fn(n) { n + x } }